Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Applications

 For the setup, we use one Boo in Super Mario 64 DS and two Boos in Super Mario 64.
 Performing a kick while in the air sends Mario a short distance up and can normally only be performed once per jump.
 But Mario can kick after jumping on a Boo in Super Mario 64 DS even if he already kicked, allowing him to jump on the same Boo.
 This is not true in Super Mario 64, so jumping on a second Boo is necessary to stall long enough to jump on the first Boo again.

-\begin{theorem} Collecting a Star in a Super Mario 64/Super Mario 64 DS course is \PSPACE-hard assuming no course size limits. \end{theorem} \begin{proof} We reduce from 1-player motion planning with the symmetric self-closing door (\thmref{thm:AllSelfClosingPspace}), where the target to reach is a Star.
-The simulation is shown in \figref{fig:sm64ds-door}.
+\begin{theorem} Collecting a Star in a Super Mario 64/Super Mario 64 DS course is \PSPACE-hard assuming no course size limits. \end{theorem} \begin{proof} We reduce from 1-player motion planning with the symmetric self-closing door (\thmref{thm:planar-scd-pspace}), where the target to reach is a Star. \figref{fig:sm64ds-door} shows the simulation.

-In the setup below, Mario goes from port 1 to port 2 and opens the port 3 to port 4 traversal by going through the door on the bottom-left and hopping on the Boo(s) to the top-left.
-Then Mario lets the Boo(s) chase him a little to turn the Boo(s), and hops on the Boo(s) to push it into the top-right.
+In the setup below, Mario goes from $1$ to $2$ and opens the $3 \to 4$ traversal by going through the door on the bottom-left and hopping on the Boo(s) to the top-left.
+Then Mario lets the Boo(s) chase him a little to turn the Boo(s), and hops on the Boo(s) to push them into the top-right.
 Finally, Mario goes through the top-left door.
 Mario cannot just jump to the other side because the distance is too far.
 He also cannot go into the traverse path because of the Boo-only wall.
-The Boo(s) will try to go back to its home, but cannot because it is stuck behind a 1-way wall and a regular wall.
-If Mario does not move the Boo(s) to the top-right, it still cannot get back to its home because of a different 1-way wall, so Mario cannot leave the port 1 to port 2 traversal open. \looseness=-1
+The Boo(s) will try to go back to their home position(s), but cannot because they are stuck behind a one-way wall and a regular wall.
+If Mario does not move the Boo(s) to the top-right, they still cannot get back to their home position(s) because of a different one-way wall, so Mario cannot leave the $1 \to 2$ traversal open.

-Mario goes from port 3 to port 4 by going through the top-right door and hopping on the Boo(s) to the bottom-right, then going through the bottom-right door.
-The Boo(s) will go back to its original position at the bottom left on its own.
+Mario goes from $3$ to $4$ by going through the top-right door and hopping on the Boo(s) to the bottom-right, then going through the bottom-right door.
+The Boo(s) will go back to their original position(s) at the bottom left on their own.

 Mario cannot lure the Boo(s) away from the gadget because it is completely walled in except for the doors, which the Boo(s) cannot go through. \end{proof}